-Etienne joined the Farra team a few months ago as an intern while he completes his studies in Management and Accountancy at the Otago Polytechnic.
+Etienne joined the Farra team in 2018 as an intern while he completing his studies in Management and Accountancy at the Otago Polytechnic.
+He has since completed his degree and has become our Procurement and Systems Support and is still working hard as part of the Farra family.
 Etienne came from Malaysia so he could advance in his studies and enjoys Dunedin life very much.
 At Farra he is currently working to assist our CFO in various projects and is very instrumental in the set up and training of our new ERP M1 computer system.

 Etienne is enjoying the new experiences and the learning opportunities in the Manufacturing sector which he has never worked in before and providing very valuable experience for Etienne to grow this knowledge.